ardje/Mixxx-Pioneer-DDJ-SX3/README.md

 got rid of the build system, because it was easier for me to directly develop from Mixxx and Kate.

-however, you can clone this repository, install this mapping, and modify it. then copy the changes back to cloned repo, and commit.
+however, you can clone this repository, install this mapping, and modify it using Mixxx and your favorite text editor (don't use Notepad though, it does not recognize LF line endings). then copy the changes back to cloned repo, and commit.